EveryOneIsGross/scratchTHOUGHTS/wireheadingMATRIX.md

 ## Align yrself

-1. **Self-monitoring using digital wellbeing tools**: Increase awareness of usage patterns and respect one's own limits.
-2. **Attention management techniques**: Utilize focus modes, app blocking, and designate tech-free times.
-3. **Natural dopamine activities**: Engage in activities that provide natural dopamine hits and promote self-efficacy beyond social media validation.
-For example, exercise, arts, socializing, and learning.
-4. **Seek balance and moderation**: Regularly reflect on how technology use aligns with personal values.
+**Seek balance and moderation**: Regularly reflect on how technology use aligns with personal values.
-5. **Advocate for better design practices**: Support designs that respect autonomy, like introducing friction, nudges, and opt-in models as opposed to the default endless scroll.
+**Advocate for better design practices**: Support designs that respect autonomy, like introducing friction, nudges, and opt-in models as opposed to the default endless scroll.
-6. **Supporting regulations**: Back regulations that require explicit consent and prevent exploitative practices, while still promoting ethical innovation.
-7. **Contribute to open source initiatives**: Participate in open source software, research, and governance projects that work towards aligning technology with human well-being.

 Individual agency + collective action holds power.
 By taking responsibility for our faculties and advocating for aligned design principles, we can harness technology in a way that promotes flourishing.
 These small efforts can compound, much like viral content, but in a direction that values human dignity over addiction.
 That way we can still haz redbull as our Will needs it, sugar is a tool on the path.